WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/3_Leviticus/Lev_23.md

 that your generations may know that I made the people of Israel dwell in booths when I brought them out of the land of Egypt: I am the LORD your God."

 ###### 44
-Thus Moses declared to the people of Israel the appointed feasts of the LORD. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Thus Moses declared to the people of Israel the appointed feasts of the LORD.

 ***